How to Start a Blog in 7 Easy Steps

 These plans provide plenty of power for your site, along with tight security and fast performance.
 In addition, they come with handy features for WordPress users, such as pre-installed sites and automatic updates and backups.
 You’ll also get access to reliable and knowledgeable support via multiple channels.
-And if you sign up for certain annual plans, you can even get a
+And if you sign up for certain annual plans, you can even get a free domain!

 Our shared hosting plans are ideal for your brand-new blog.
 They start at just a few dollars per month and provide plenty of resources while your site is still small.
 Later on, when your blog begins to receive more traffic, you can upgrade to a more powerful option such as our WordPress managed hosting.

 To purchase a shared hosting plan, simply select Sign Up Now on our plans page.
 Next, you’ll need to choose the billing term for your hosting account: monthly, annually, or every three years.
 The longer your term, the bigger your discount on hosting.